Losing Weight by Gaining Edges: From to

-Also, if the node weights of the input graph are bounded in $[-M,M]$, where $M = n^{f(k)}$ for a non-decreasing computable function $f : \N \to \N$, then the reduction is deterministic, whereas if $M$ is larger we can decrease the range using a randomized reduction similar to that of Lemma~\ref{random-prime} (which can also be derandomized under the appropriate circuit lower bound assumptions).

-It is known that the exact node-weight triangle detection problem on sparse graphs can be solved deterministically in time $O(m^{2 \omega/(1 + \omega)})$~\cite{AYZ95}, and so Theorem~\ref{nw-result} follows.
-Also, we note that Czumaj and Lingas~\cite{CL09} achieve the same running time for the ``maximum'' node-weight version of the problem.
+This concludes the proof of the first half of Theorem~\ref{thm:NW} referencing $\kClique$.
+We defer the proof of the second half of Theorem~\ref{thm:NW} concerning $\kDS$ to Appendix~\ref{kds-appendix}.

-\section{From $\kClique$ to $\SmallkSUM$}
+\section{From $\kClique$ to $\kSUM$}

-In this section, we give a new reduction from $k$-clique to $\kSUM$ in which the numbers we generate are smaller than in the previously known reductions.
-This proves that $\SmallkSUM$ is $\W[1]$-hard.
+In this section, we give a new reduction from $k$-clique to $\kSUM$ in which the numbers generated are all in the interval $[-n^{2k}, n^{2k}]$.
+This proves that $\kSUM$ is in fact $\W[1]$-hard.
 We can view the result as an alternate proof for the $\W[1]$-hardness of $\kSUM$ without use of the Perfect Code problem, as done by Downey and Fellows~\cite{DF92}.
-The reduction is given first from $\kClique$ to $\kVectorSUM$, and then from $\kVectorSUM$ to $\kSUM$.
+The reduction is given from $\kClique$ to $\kVectorSUM$ (recall Definition~\ref{kvecsum-def}), and then from $\kVectorSUM$ to $\kSUM$.

 \begin{lemma} For an integer $k>1$, $\kClique$ on $n$ nodes and $m$ edges reduces to an instance of $\kvecsumname{k + \binom{k}{2}}{kn+{k \choose 2}m}{k \cdot n^{1 + o(1)}}{k^2 + k + 1}$ deterministically in time $O(n^2)$. \end{lemma}